-- With a knife or cupcakes center remover, remove a small circle of cake in the middle of each cupcake.
-Try not to go all the way to the bottom.
+- Remove a small circle of cake in the middle of each cupcake with a knife or cupcake center remover tool, try not to go all the way to the bottom.

 - Pipe some of the pastry cream into each hole.

 - Using a plain or star tip, frost the cupcakes with the buttercream.

 - Slice a banana and sprinkle sugar on top.
 With a kitchen torch, light each banana slice till the sugar caramelizes.
 Place on top of each cupcake as a garnish.